TIMELINE

 Reflection

-Hiya’s app was newly launched, and several technical issues surfaced during usability testing, including onboarding failures that blocked user progress.
-I partnered closely with engineers to surface these issues early, ensuring fixes could ship without delaying research.
-Our initial test plan was too long for a single session, so I worked with researchers and designers to condense the flow while preserving insights across clarity, confidence, and task success.
+Hiya's app was newly launched and several technical issues surfaced during testing including onboarding failures that blocked user progress.
+I partnered closely with engineers to surface these early so fixes could ship without delaying research.
+The initial test plan was also too long for a single session so I worked with the team to condense it while keeping the most important insights intact.

-These are 3 of the key insights from our usability testing.
+These are 3 of the key insights from the usability testing.
 For the full findings and recommendations, reach out directly.